taindp98/Fast-Prompt/README.md

     </a>
 </p>

-Fast-Prompt is a robust logging module designed to capture and manage API requests for large language models.
-Enhance your project's observability and debugging capabilities with seamless request tracking and detailed logging.
+Fast-Prompt is a simple module designed to capture and manage API requests for large language models.

 ## Table of Contents